Leody Taveras Player Props: Rangers vs. Marlins

 Leody Taveras At The Plate

-- Among qualifying hitters in MLB, his batting average ranks 45th, his on-base percentage ranks 101st, and he is 70th in the league in slugging.
+- Among the qualified batters, he ranks 37th in batting average, while his on-base percentage ranks 96th and he is 67th in slugging.

-- He has hit a home run in 10.6% of his games this season, and 3% of his trips to the plate.
+- He has hit a long ball in 10.5% of his games this season, and 3% of his plate appearances.

-- In 29.8% of his games this season, Taveras has had at least one RBI.
-He's picked up more than one in 13.8% and driven in three or more of his team's runs in seven contests.
+- In 30.5% of his games this year, Taveras has driven in at least one run.
+In 13 of those games (13.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.